SandroWeber/ubii-msg-formats/README.md

 ## Contribution

 - don't commit /dist for feature branches. you can test compilation, just don't commit the compiled files.
+You may want to use $GIT_DIR/info/exclude functionality to avoid unintentional commits.

 ## CLIs